Raymond Carver Cathedral Short Story

 Themes: Connection, Empathy, and Transcending Limitations

 The idea of communication is central to the narrative.
-It is not simply about the exchange of words, but about the conveyance of emotions, shared experiences, and intangible aspects of human interaction.
+Now, it is not simply about the exchange of words, but about the conveyance of emotions, shared experiences, and intangible aspects of human interaction.
 The entire story is a lesson in breaking down communication barriers, a testament to the power of genuine human connection.

 Conclusion: The Power of Seeing and Being Seen